seattlehomebrew/seattlehomebrew.github.io/_posts/2016-08-31-2016-pumpkin-belgian-blonde.md

   </tr>
 </table>

-It&#8217;s not bad, but it&#8217;s not great.
+It's not bad, but it's not great.
 Much better than we expected when tasting the beer during bottling.
-It wasn&#8217;t fully carbonated when cracking open the first bottle after 12 days, but was on its way.
+It wasn't fully carbonated when cracking open the first bottle after 12 days, but was on its way.

 I think my favorite year so far has been the [2013 batch](http://seattlehomebrew.com/2013/09/14/2013-punkin-porter-brewday/).

 **_Update:_** After another week or so the beer did get carbonated and is actually pretty good.
-It&#8217;s got **a lot of pumpkin flavor and a lot of spice**.
+It's got **a lot of pumpkin flavor and a lot of spice**.
 Maybe too much squash flavor.
-I wouldn&#8217;t repeat this recipe exactly, but it&#8217;s much better than the brew notes (below) were predicting.
+I wouldn't repeat this recipe exactly, but it's much better than the brew notes (below) were predicting.

 ## Recipe